satvik0601/Learn-0.2/README.md

 - [Python Tutorials](https://github.com/Training-2024/Learn-0.2/tree/main/python_tutorials)

-You can ask your doubts to the assignned mentors.
+You can ask your doubts to the assigned mentors.